Wisdom Tooth Extractions – Marysville, WA

 Types of Wisdom Teeth Issues Leading to Extraction

-If it is determined that your teenager should have their wisdom teeth removed, it is usually because of one of the following reasons:
+If it is determined that you or your teenager should have their wisdom teeth removed, it is usually because of one of the following reasons:

 - Eat only soft foods in the days after the procedure.